Back and Neck Pain

 - Trauma, injury, or fractures

-- Degeneration of vertebrae, often caused by stresses on the muscles and ligaments that support your spine, or the effects of aging
+- Breakdown of vertebrae, often caused by stresses on the muscles and ligaments that support your spine, or the effects of aging

 - Abnormal growth, such as a tumor or bone spur